 Fairplay is known as the official Trout Fishing Capital of Colorado.
 Anglers, be sure to bring your fishing gear, as you’ll want to throw a line in more than 50 miles of Gold Medal trout streams.
 By definition, these streams offer the highest quality trout habitat and greatest potential for angling success in Colorado.
 Hikers, mountain bikers, hunters, OHVers and more find plenty of quiet places to keep them busy as well.

-In Fairplay itself, be sure to visit the South Park City Museum.
+In Fairplay itself, be sure to visit the South Park City Museum, which is listed on the National Register of Historic Places.
 It has a main street flanked by 40 or so historic buildings brought here from the surrounding area including a trapper's cabin, a saloon, general store, blacksmith shop and other businesses that thrived in the late 1800s.
 This amazing collection is only open during the summer months and is run entirely by volunteers.
 What’s more, art galleries and open-air art venues abound in and around the town proper.